 Wichman IV married around 947 Liutgard the daughter of Arnulf I Count of Flanders.
 It was his grandfather Badlwin I who eloped with Judith the daughter of the the West Francia king Charles the Bald.
 Liutgard died in 962.
 There are three known offspring: Adela of Hamaland, Liutgard of Elten and Wichman, the later died young.

 Adela – born most likely before 950 – would have been one of the most powerful women of her time.
 She was named after her grandmother Adela of Vermandois, who was married to Arnulf the Great of Flanders.
 Adela married, after 964, Immed he was of Saxon origin and claimed his heritage from the famous Saxon warrior Widekund.
 There are indications that he perhaps came from Tiel.
 Within the Bishopric of Utrecht Immed was in charge of a county/pagus Radincheim (perhaps from the castle Duno (Heveadorp-Oosterbeek).
-Together with Immed they had probably 5 children: sons Diederik (Count of the Betuwe/Teisterband) and Meinwerk (bisschop of Paderborn) and sisters: Azela (canoness at Elton), Emma Married to Billinger Liudger) and Glismod married to Adalbert of Austria.
+Together with Immed, Adela had probably 5 children: sons Diederik (Count of the Betuwe/Teisterband -also known as the count of Kleve) and Meinwerk (bisschop of Paderborn) and sisters: Azela (canoness at Elton), Emma (Married to the Billinger Count Liudger) and Glismod married to Adalbert of Austria.

 After the death of Adela’s husband Immed (983?), their approx 13 year old Diederick became the official heir, but it looks like his mother became regent for his son.
 Diederick was most probably married to the daughter of Count Unroach of Teisterband.